ajschumacher/gadsdc/10-python/README.md

 Introduce IPython (with `?`, tab completion, `%time` and `%timeit`, `%run`, `%paste`) and play with basic [web scraping](scrape.py).

 Exercise: Pair up and use IPython to read in the linear regression assignment (salary) training data, using the `csv` module.
+Use the Python docs!
 Use Python to calculate the average salary.

 Introduce IPython Notebook and show some basic plotting.